 We’ve already seen Richard Branson reserve an island to save lemurs that are threatened with extinction due to habitat loss and hunting.
-Now, its The Lost Chambers Aquarium at Atlantis, The Palm doing their bit at Dubai.
-Home to over 65,000 marine animals, there are over 20 remarkable marine life exhibits including a touch tank and an interactive Aquatheatre show.
-The hotel now has a latest addition, a herd of over one hundred thorny seahorses (Hippocampus Hystrix) which are estimated to be at the risk of extinction.
-They are teeny, tiny little horses and they are about the size of a small fingernail.
-These rare, newborns, known as ‘fry’ will assist in the re-population of this species when they are released into the warm waters of the Arabian Gulf, once mature enough to hunt zooplankton.
+Now, it’s The Lost Chambers Aquarium at Atlantis, The Palm doing their bit at Dubai.
+Home to over 65,000 marine animals, there are over 20 remarkable marine life exhibits, including a touch tank and an interactive Aquatheatre show.
+The hotel now has the latest addition, a herd of over one hundred thorny seahorses (Hippocampus Hystrix), estimated to be at the risk of extinction.
+They are teeny, tiny little horses, and they are about the size of a small fingernail.
+These rare newborns, known as ‘fry,’ will assist in the re-population of this species when released into the Arabian Gulf’s warm waters, once mature enough to hunt zooplankton.

 All seahorses are threatened.
-They are exploited due to medicinal properties and decoration.
-The hotel is urging guests to do their part to preserve this beautiful species by not purchasing any products made from them such as medicinal or decorative keepsakes.
-They are currently being raised at the aquarium’s nursery, where they will stay for two months, and fed on Mysis shrimp, brine shrimp and Cyclops.
+They are exploited due to their medicinal properties and decoration.
+The hotel urges guests to do their part to preserve this beautiful species by not purchasing any products made from them, such as medicinal or decorative keepsakes.
+They are currently being raised at the aquarium’s nursery, where they will stay for two months and be fed on Mysis shrimp, brine shrimp, and Cyclops.
 Guests can get a rare viewing of them on the Behind the Scenes tour.